A man in a suit working on a laptop at a desk with a brick archway in the background.

 1. Kiwis and Kiwiberries: A Top Profitable Crop for Small Farms · 2.
 Ginger: Maximizing Returns with High-Demand Crops · 3.
 Shiitake Mushrooms: Cultivating …

-So what’s often missing when considering high income crops is an evaluation of your engagement zone.
-Meaning you must evaluate your market and your methods as well as the possible profitability of the crop.
+So what’s often missing when considering high income crops is an evaluation of your environment.
+In other words you must evaluate your market and your methods as well as the potential profitability of the crop.
 What works for me may not work for thee, depending on these conditions.

 You can grow a LOT of carrots and beets in a relatively small space with intensive planting.
 Intensive planting ups the income per bed.
 I also start beets indoors under lights and transplant them to the greenhouse.
 This allows for exact spacing and eliminates thinning.